 Despite being a regular fixture of this handicap hurdle, horses over the age of six have struggled to see off their younger rivals.
-Only two winners aged seven or older have won this handicap since 1991, one of them being the Rooster Booster who was rather a late bloomer.
+Only five winners aged seven or older have won this handicap since 1991, one of them being the Rooster Booster who was rather a late bloomer.
 Such is the strength of the age trends that discarding horses over six years of age is an easy and sensible way of whittling down the field.
-Your main focus should go on five years olds as they have performed particularly well over the past couple of decades.
+Your main focus should go on five years olds as they have performed particularly well over the past three decades.

 NO JOY FOR HENDERSON